 In the world of the 21st Century, it is increasingly acknowledged that a complete education includes the study of at least one foreign language.
 Proficiency in another language brings significant cultural and intellectual benefits as well as enabling young people to participate more effectively in the global community.
 Students acquire transferable cognitive, social and learning skills and an understanding of grammatical concepts which enhances their literacy in English.

-Our foreign language programme commences in the Junior School with the study of Spanish from Year 2 to Year 6.
+Our foreign language program commences in the Junior School with the study of Spanish from Year 2 to Year 6.
 Upon entry to the Middle School, in Year 7, students have the opportunity to select two languages, each for a semester of study.
 The languages on offer are: Mandarin Chinese, French, German and Spanish.
-From Year 8, language programmes are full-year courses.
+From Year 8, language programs are full-year courses.

-A foreign language is a compulsory component of the International Baccalaureate Diploma (IBD).
-Students can choose to continue one of the languages taught in the Middle School, or study an ab initio course, a beginners' course which specifically caters for those who have not continued with a foreign language after Year 8 or Year 9.
-The current ab initio course is Indonesian.
+A foreign language is a compulsory component of the International Baccalaureate Diploma Program (IBDP).
+Students can choose to continue one of the languages taught in the Middle School, or study an ab initio (or Beginners) course, which specifically caters for those who have not continued with a foreign language after Year 8 or Year 9.
+The ab initio courses currently offered are Indonesian and Spanish.

 With practice and continuity of study, students who complete Middle and Senior School courses develop a useful degree of fluency and achieve a level of competence which is attractive to employers and a very sound basis for further study.